We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The theory is that ear candling creates suction to pull the earwax out of the ear.

 However, there is no evidence that ear candles work.
 They can also cause injuries.
-The U.S. Food and Drug Administration (FDA) state that the use of ear candles can lead to:
+The

 - ruptured eardrums